 Several card issuers and banks, including American Express, BNP Paribas, Citi, and HSBC have transfer programs for their relocating customers.
 Additionally, some employers in the U.S. have relationships with local credit unions or banks.
 You could ask your company’s human resources department, or whoever is helping you with the relocation, about options.

-If you don’t currently have a credit card and there aren’t any employer-based options, consider one of the non-student-specific cards listed above.
+If you don’t currently have a credit card and there aren’t any employer-based options, consider one of the cards listed above.